texhex/SQLSimplePS/README.md

 $insertCommand.AddMapping("Name", "ProcessName", [Data.SqlDbType]::NVarChar)
 ```

 This mapping means that SQL Simple will query each object (which you added to the ``Data`` property) for the value of the ``ProcessName`` property and store the returned value in the ``Name`` column.

-The entire code, which used replacement values and SQL templates:
+The entire code, when using replacement values and SQL templates:

 ```powershell
 #Get list of processes